 Xiaomi Mi 8 Pro

-Beaten by the more recent Mi 9 but not out of the running yet, Mi 8 Pro offers phenomenal value at £299 from eBuyer.
-And now that Xiaomi phones are easily available in the UK, there's no reason not to consider it.
+Beaten by the more recent Mi 9 and Mi 10, but not out of the running yet, Mi 8 Pro offers good value at £279.95 SIM-free at Argos.

 With powerful performance, decent cameras, some genuinely useful software, a fancy in-display fingerprint sensor and a cool transparent back cover, this is a great all-rounder at a fantastic price.